-Lillooet, "Little Nugget of British Columbia" is the regional center with a population of around 5,000 inhabitants.
-The first residents were self-sufficient fishermen and hunter-gatherers who lived in harmony with the seasons.
-Explorer Simon Fraser arrived here on June 30, 1808, after a laborious journey along the river that bears his name.
-Apart from a few visits from trappers, there was little activity in Lillooet until the arrival of gold prospectors in 1858.
+Lillooet, affectionately known as the "Little Nugget of British Columbia," serves as a vibrant regional hub with a population of around 5,000.
+The area's first residents were deeply self-sufficient fishermen and hunter-gatherers who lived in perfect harmony with the shifting seasons.
+The explorer Simon Fraser finally arrived here on June 30, 1808, following an incredibly grueling journey along the treacherous river that now bears his name.
+Aside from the occasional passing trapper, Lillooet remained relatively quiet until the explosive arrival of gold prospectors in 1858.

-Lillooet was initially called Cayoosh Flat because of the good pastures that the cayuses (Indian ponies) appreciated here.
-Governor James Douglas named the town Lillooet in 1861, but its geography and spelling were both somewhat vague.
-Lillooet is a misspelling of the Indian word LEEL-wat, which refers to the indigenous people of Mount Currie and the surrounding areas.
+The settlement was originally named Cayoosh Flat, a nod to the rich, fertile pastures highly prized by local cayuses (Indigenous ponies).
+Governor James Douglas officially renamed the growing town Lillooet in 1861, though both its exact borders and its spelling remained somewhat vague at the time.
+"Lillooet" is an anglicized adaptation of the Indigenous word LEEL-wat, which specifically refers to the First Nations people of Mount Currie and the surrounding valleys.

-Although the prospectors left the town for more promising horizons like the Klondike, Lillooet survived.
-In the 1890s, gold prospectors at the Golden Cache mine found several million dollars worth of gold.
-Lillooet thrived thanks to the arrival of the railway in 1912 and the discovery of gold in the Bridge River, which created another boom.
+Although many restless prospectors eventually abandoned the town for more promising horizons—such as the legendary Klondike—Lillooet proudly survived.
+In the 1890s, fortunes shifted once again when miners at the Golden Cache mine struck a vein worth several million dollars.
+The town thrived further with the crucial arrival of the railway in 1912 and the subsequent discovery of gold in the nearby Bridge River, triggering yet another massive economic boom.

 The St'at'imc Tribe

-The traditional territory of the St'at'imc is approximately 100 square miles, stretching from Pavilion in the north to Port Douglas in the south.
-They have lived here for 9,000 years, with the Upper St'at'imc mainly staying in the northern region, including Anderson Lake.
-The tribe consisted of several family communities that shared the same language, culture, resources, and trade.
-Their economy was based on hunting, fishing, plant gathering, and services.
-They were semi-nomadic, traveling in the spring, summer, and fall, going where food was plentiful.
+The traditional territory of the St'at'imc Nation covers approximately 100 square miles, stretching from Pavilion in the north all the way down to Port Douglas in the south.
+They have proudly inhabited this land for over 9,000 years, with the Upper St'at'imc mostly residing in the northern reaches around Anderson Lake.
+The tribe was composed of several tight-knit family communities bound together by a shared language, rich culture, and extensive trade networks.
+Their economy deeply relied on hunting, fishing, seasonal plant gathering, and mutual services.
+As semi-nomadic people, they traveled extensively throughout the spring, summer, and fall, expertly following the rhythms of nature to wherever food was most plentiful.

 The Hanging Tree